khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 title: How I chose a pricing scheme for my SaaS app
 featured: true
 ---
-I'm working on a tiny, tiny SaaS app, as a side project, [Bugblur](https://bugblur.com).
+I'm working on a tiny, tiny SaaS app, [Bugblur](https://bugblur.com).
 It's an app that watches and summarizes [CVEs](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) so you don't have to.
-I'm building BugBlur because I need it, and also to learn about the dark arts of marketing[^plans].
+I'm building Bugblur because I need it, and also to learn about the dark arts of marketing[^plans].

 I was unsure about the right plans and pricing to adopt, so I thought I'd look at how successful webapps price themselves.